hsintmike/InsightDataScience/README.md

 **Clarification**
-- If the tweet has empty hashtag, it will be not accounted for this matrix calculation.
+- If the hashtag is empty for that tweet, it will be not accounted for this matrix calculation.
-- If the tweet has single hashtag and did not connect to any other hashtags in that 60 seconds time window, it will be not accounted for this matrix calculation.
+- If the tweet has only one hashtag, it will be not accounted for this matrix calculation.
-- If all tweets are empty hashtag **or** all are single hashtag in that 60 seconds time window, then average degree will return 0.
+- If all tweets are empty hashtag **or** all are one hashtag in that 60 seconds time window, then average degree will return 0.